LostInDebugging/Dungeonmania-Refactoring/Pair_Blog.md

     Test 8: Building Sceptre Fails When No Ingredients Are Present Test 9: Mind control using sceptre on a mercenary

+    Extra tests:
+    Mind control using sceptre on a mercenary and effect expires after duration Building sceptre prioritizes key over treasure when both are present

 **Other notes**

 [Any other notes]